Still Waiting For April The Giraffe To Have Her Baby Calf? You’re Not Alone

 So when is April the giraffe finally going to have her baby calf?
 Here’s what we know.

 April is definitely pregnant.
 There have been many false reports circulating on social media saying it’s a fake pregnancy and that it’s a media stunt.
 That couldn’t be further from the truth.
-April the Giraffe is really pregnant.
+April the giraffe is really pregnant.
 She is going to have a calf any time and is seen regularly by veterinarian Dr. Tim.
 You can even watch a video playlist of Dr. Tim examining April below.

-You can verify that April the Giraffe is really pregnant by watching her stomach.
+You can verify that April the giraffe is really pregnant by watching her stomach.
 The baby calf is continually kicking April and you can visibly see the impact.
-As physical changes are the primary way to know when April the Giraffe will finally give birth and people can stop being glued to their screens, (well, let’s face it, you’re probably going to need help being unglued once the adorable calf is on the live cam) we know that April is near the end of her pregnancy.
+As physical changes are the primary way to know when April the giraffe will finally give birth and people can stop being glued to their screens (well, let’s face it, you’re probably going to need help being unglued once the adorable calf is on the live cam) we know that April is near the end of her pregnancy.
 Primary changes she must undergo include milk in her udders, visible baby movements within her ever-growing stomach, changes in her vulva as she prepares for birth.
 There are even behavioral changes to look out for.
-Right now, April the Giraffe enjoys eating.
+Right now, April the giraffe enjoys eating.
 There are plenty of videos showing April munching on carrots or lettuce and throwing hay around the stall.
 As active labor nears, April will eat less.
 You can watch some of these videos showing April’s baby calf kicking and her eating in the video player below.

 April The Giraffe Changes To Expect Before Active Labor And Calf Hooves Are Seen https://t.co/GmSr0LkXcw